royerlab/arbol/README.md

         with asection('recursive call to f'):
             aprint(f"f(x)+1={fun(x - 1)}")

-# The context manager let's you start a 'section' i.e. a node in the tree
+# The context manager let's you go down one level in the tree
 with asection('a section'):
     aprint('a line')
     aprint('another line')
-    aprint('we are done')
+    aprint('we are done \n or are we? \n someone gotta check!')

     with asection('a subsection'):
         aprint('another line')
         aprint('we are done')

+    # works through function calls and the like...
     fun(2)

     # You can deactivate the elapsed time measurement and printing: